ccathal/Time-Series-Monitoring-System/README.md

 ```

 ### Prometheus Server
 The number one file in configuring Prometheus is `prometheus.yml` which specifies all the Prometheus Targets, their associated http endpoint where metrics are exposed and scraping time interval.
-Other information can be configured here associated with Prometheus Rules and the built-in Prometheus AlertManager System (not yet implemented).
+Other information can be configured here associated with Prometheus Rules and the built-in Prometheus AlertManager System.
 The `prometheus.yml` file is found under `ansible/roles/prometheus/files/prometheus/prometheus.yml` which runs at `http://localhost:9090/` locally or `http://localhost:19090/prometheus/` to the outside world due to the reverse proxy.

+### Prometheus AlertManager
+The AlertManager is configured under the `prometheus` Ansible role.
+The `prometheus.yml` file runs the AlertManager at `http://localhost:9093` and calls the `prometheus.rules.yml` file which is available to view under the same Ansible directory.
+Here, alert rules are configured.
+By default, the file contains one rule which alerts when any configured Prometheus Target (itself, Exporter or Grafana) is down.

+The `roles/prometheus/tasks/alertmanager/alertmanager.yml` file contains details of the medium which will receive the specific alert.
+Two mediums are configured, email and Slack.
+Prior to running the Ansible script, you should configure this file to your own email or Slack configurations.
+For more details on configuring, view this [manual](https://grafana.com/blog/2020/02/25/step-by-step-guide-to-setting-up-prometheus-alertmanager-with-slack-pagerduty-and-gmail/).
+The `alertmanager.service` file available to view under the same Ansible directory as the above file allows the AlertManager to be run as systemd backgroud service.

 ### Grafana
 Grafana runs at `http://localhost:3000/` locally or `http://localhost:80/grafana/` to the outside world due to the reverse proxy.
 The default Grafana username and password is `admin` to login.